 ‘Fat fingers’ refers to the mistakes we make by accidentally pressing the wrong buttons on mobile devices.
 Although to be fair to our digits – it’s much more to do with the size of the screens and the tiny keyboards they’re touching.

-Instead, organizations need to understand the added risks of sharing data from mobile devices and implement the right technology to mitigate those risks.
+Instead, organisations need to understand the added risks of sharing data from mobile devices and implement the right technology to mitigate those risks.

 A mobile workforce

 There are more endpoints than ever accessing corporate data.
 The explosion of remote working due to the pandemic has only increased the amount of people working away from traditional desktop set ups.
 And with data showing that 67% of professionals expect to work remotely work after pandemic restrictions lift – it looks like it’s here to stay.